JUXTAPID- lomitapide mesylate capsule

 8.5 Geriatric Use

-Clinical studies of JUXTAPID did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently from younger patients.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
+Clinical trials of JUXTAPID did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently from younger patients.
 In general, dosing for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 8.6 Renal Impairment

-Patients with end-stage renal disease receiving dialysis should not exceed 40 mg daily since lomitapide exposure in these patients increased approximately 50% compared with healthy volunteers.
+Patients with end-stage renal disease (eGFR <15 mL/min/1.73m2) receiving hemodialysis, lomitapide exposure increased approximately 50% compared with healthy volunteers [see Clinical Pharmacology (12.3)].
+The maximum recommended dosage of JUXTAPID in patients with end-stage renal disease receiving hemodialysis is lower than in those with normal renal function [see Dosage and Administration (2.6)].
 Effects of mild, moderate, and severe renal impairment, including those with end-stage renal disease not yet receiving dialysis, on lomitapide exposure have not been studied.
 However, it is possible that patients with renal impairment who are not yet receiving dialysis may experience increases in lomitapide exposure exceeding 50% [see Clinical Pharmacology (12.3)].

 8.7 Hepatic Impairment